leah-massey/Battle-of-the-Artists/README.md

 # Battle of the Artists

+(WIP!)

-Battle of the Artists is a digital card game, based on the popular Top Trumps where a player is dealt a selection of cards, each belonging to an artist - be that a painter, performer, musician or designer.
+Battle of the Artists is a digital card game, built in React using TDD and OOP and MongoDB's Atlas.
+The game is based on the popular Top Trumps where the player is dealt a selection of cards, each belonging to an artist - be that a painter, performer, musician or designer.

 Each artist is scored out of 100 on the following qualtities: